 2. Flights from LAX to San Francisco

 The flight time is nearly one hour; however, you must spare 1-2 hours to reach the airport early and to collect baggage once you arrive.

-You will not be surprised to know that the flights between Los Angeles and San Francisco are quicker than using the bus or train; however, the minor fare difference might be unexpected.
+You will not be surprised that the flights between Los Angeles and San Francisco are quicker than the bus or train; however, the minor fare difference might be unexpected.

 3. Bus from San Francisco to Los Angeles